uomsystemsbiology/matlab_runtime/README.md

 ### What is this?
 This it the template for the MATLAB Runtime Reference environment.
-This environment contains a set of scripts which install the MATLAB Compiler Runtime for execution of compiled MATLAB code
+This environment contains a set of scripts which install the MATLAB Compiler Runtime for execution of compiled MATLAB code.

 ### How do I use it?